Koepel/Fun_with_millis/README.md

 These examples are in the Public Domain, because they are only small and basic examples for using millis().

 Maybe in the future I will add a few more:
-Softly pulse a led PWM and make the brightness according to the human eye.
 Play a tune without delay, using millis() and a "update" function as an alternative for the ToneMelody example.
 Increase a value with acceleration when a button is kept pressed.